-Last week's series of successful battles against the Empire was met by the realization that Star Wars Conquest seemingly has no end.
+Last episode's series of successful battles against the Empire was met with the realization that Star Wars Conquest seemingly has no end.
 In 20-some hours of play, I've learned that almost no amount of slaughtered Stormtroopers will significantly impact the universe.
 Named characters can't die, captured planets rarely stay captured, prisoners always eventually escape, and climbing the political ranks of the Rebel Alliance mainly involves playing tax collector for Mon Mothma and Obi-Wan.

 Frustrated that I've not yet been named Space King, I set out to simply cause as much chaos as possible.
 I chase down a huge swarm of Hutt forces.
 Jumbled in the pack of misshapen ships are the ships of Boba Fett (not Slave I, sadly) and Jabba himself.
 As I meet them on Tattooine in open combat, I gain new, instant appreciation for the face- and torso-covering properties of Stormtrooper armor.